cocolin041/cocolin041/README.md

 I'm a passionate fullStack developer from Taiwan.<br />
 My passion comes from observing people's needs and solve it through building web tools.

-- 🔭 I'm currently working on my personal website
+- 🔭 I'm currently working on looking for new opportunities
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning Redux and React Hooks
-- 🥅 2021 Goals: Write more medium posts
+- 🥅 2021 Goals: Read & Write more tech articles
-- ⚡ Fun fact: I love to play piano
+- ⚡ Fun fact: I love to social, follow the latest trend of technologies on clubhouse

 ### Connect with me: